-This bill amends existing law to prohibit certain licensees from electronically recording or storing personal information obtained from identification cards, specifically in the context of verifying the age of individuals purchasing alcohol or tobacco products.
-The new legal language inserted into RSA 179:8 clarifies that while licensees are allowed to scan approved forms of identification for age verification, they are explicitly forbidden from recording, retaining, or storing any personal information in electronic form.
-This includes sensitive data such as a person's photograph, social security number, driver identification number, name, address (excluding the 5-digit zip code), telephone number, and medical or disability information.
+This bill amends RSA 179:8 to prohibit certain licensees from electronically recording or storing personal information obtained from identification cards.
+Specifically, it allows licensees to scan approved forms of identification to verify the age of individuals purchasing alcohol or tobacco products, but it explicitly states that they cannot record, retain, or store any identifying information in electronic form.
+The prohibited information includes a person's photograph, social security number, driver identification number, name, address (excluding the 5-digit zip code), telephone number, and any medical or disability information.

 As Amended by the House: 179:8